navigation

 Is it worth using astroturfing?
 A modern entrepreneur must exercise extreme caution before taking any action on the market.
 Why?
 Because today's recipients are more aware, open and demanding people.
 They are not manipulated so easily.
 They have access to many tools that allow them to verify the accuracy of information.
 Scams and insincere actions always come to light sooner or later.
 Unfortunately, unethical actions can destroy customers' trust in the brand - and remember that even a short-term decrease in trust can have very negative consequences in the future of the company.
 Campaigns based on sowing disinformation are the easiest way to lose loyal customers and consequently undermine company reputation.

-Even though astroturfing may bring benefits for a while, it comes with too much risk.
-They are more effective in the long run marketing activities in accordance with the principles of ethics.
+Even though astroturfing can benefit for a while, it comes with too much risk.
+In the long run, ethical marketing is more effective.
 Ethical marketing is a challenge.
-However, it is definitely worth taking up the gauntlet.
-A properly planned strategy and well-considered, well-conducted activities are a recipe for success.
-It's a way to build a positive brand image on the market – an image based on trust, authenticity and honesty.
+However, it is undoubtedly worth taking up the glove.
+A properly planned strategy and well-thought-out, well-conducted activities are a recipe for success.
+It is a way to build a positive brand image on the market - an image based on trust, authenticity and honesty.

 Internal PR